Outagamie County - Marriage License Brochure(PDF, 338KB)

 - Current Passport (with proof of address)

 Note: If any document is in a different language other than English, a certified translated copy must accompany the document.
-For more information on multi-language appointments, click here.
+Refer to the multi-language appointments section for details.

-*Does the I.D. have your current address?
-If yes, your I.D. can be used for this requirement.
+Does the I.D. have your current address?
+If yes, your I.D. can be used.

-If not, a dated piece of mail is needed which includes the applicant's full name and current address.
-Examples used by prior applicants include (an electronic version of proof listed above is acceptable):
+If not, a dated piece of mail is needed which should have the applicant's full name and current address.
+Electronic examples of address verification are acceptable.

 - Utility Bill